 Edward Jung, MD, MS, your trusted choice for anterior cervical discectomy & fusion

-Dr. Edward Jung uses his extensive knowledge and experience with anterior cervical discectomy and fusion to pioneer and innovative new ways to treat pain and other symptoms of degenerative disc disease at the cervical spine.
+Dr. Edward Jung uses his extensive knowledge and experience with anterior cervical discectomy and fusion to pioneer and innovates new ways to treat pain and other symptoms of degenerative disc disease at the cervical spine.

 What is Anterior Cervical Discectomy and Fusion?